GinvLab/GinvLabRegistry/README.md

 ## Register a package

-Example with the package "GeoPolygons".
-First "GeoPolygons" **must live in a git working copy, e.g. having been cloned by Pkg.develop**, so that it appears in the `Pkg.status()` list.
+Example with the package "MyPackage".
+First "MyPackage" **must live in a git working copy, e.g. having been cloned by Pkg.develop**, so that it appears in the `Pkg.status()` list.
 To register it using `LocalRegistry`, do
 ```
 using LocalRegistry
-register("GeoPolygons", registry="LOCAL/PATH/TO/GinvLabRegistry/", repo="https://github.com/GinvLab/GeoPolygons.jl")
+register("MyPackage", registry="LOCAL/PATH/TO/GinvLabRegistry/", repo="https://github.com/GinvLab/MyPackage.jl")
 ```

 If the push phase fails, one can try
 ```
-register("GeoPolygons", registry="LOCAL/PATH/TO/GinvLabRegistry/", repo="https://github.com/GinvLab/GeoPolygons.jl", push=false)
+register("MyPackage", registry="LOCAL/PATH/TO/GinvLabRegistry/", repo="https://github.com/GinvLab/MyPackage.jl", push=false)
 ```
 and then perform the push from the local git repo containing the updated register.